 Whilst not forming part of the Company's investment objective or investment policy, it is currently intended that dividends are payable in respect of each calendar quarter, two months after the end of that quarter.
 The Company continued to target a dividend of €0.025 per quarter throughout the year ended 31 December 2019.
-However, refer to page 13 regarding a change of dividend policy after year end.
+However, refer to the Chair's Statement regarding a change of dividend policy after year end.